Urigo/angular-meteor/README.md

 * For Meteor 1.3: [Todos](https://github.com/Urigo/Meteor-Angular2/tree/master/examples/todos-meteor-1.3) demo

 ## Server Side
+One of the big advantages of Meteor is that you can use TypeScript and CommonJS on the server side as well.
-You can use TypeScript also in the server side, so you can share you interfaces with both client and server!
+So you can easily share your code between client and server!

-Similar to the client's main module `app` file, Meteor checks for the existence of the `main` file in the server folder and, in case of success, will import it for you.

 ## TypeScript
-The package uses [TypeScript for Meteor](https://github.com/barbatus/ts-compilers) to compile (transpile) `.ts`-files.
+The package uses [TypeScript for Meteor](https://github.com/barbatus/typescript) to compile (transpile) `.ts`-files.

 TypeScript configuration file a.k.a. `tsconfig.json` is supported as well.
+Please note that `tsconfig.json` is not required, but if you want to configure TypeScript in your IDE or add more options, place `tsconfig.json` at the root folder of your app.
-Place a file with this name at the root folder and start adding any available TypeScript options you want.
-You can read about all available compiler options [here] (https://github.com/Microsoft/TypeScript/wiki/tsconfig.json).
+You can read about all available compiler options [here](https://github.com/Microsoft/TypeScript/wiki/tsconfig.json).

 Default TypeScript options for Meteor 1.3 are as follows:
 ````json